Novanic/openhab-addons/bundles/org.openhab.binding.livisismarthome/README.md

-# Livisi SmartHome Binding
+# LIVISI SmartHome Binding

-The binding integrates the [Livisi SmartHome](https://www.livisi.de) system into openHAB.
+The binding integrates the [LIVISI (RWE/innogy) SmartHome](https://www.livisi.de) system into openHAB.
-The binding is a newer version and forked from the innogysmarthome openHAB binding.
-It uses the official API 1.1 as provided by Livisi on the SHC.
-On your SHC you need a minimum Software Version 1.2.XX.XXX with activated "Local SmartHome".

-As all status updates and commands have to go through the API, a permanent internet connection is NOT required.
+The binding is the successor of the innogy SmartHome openHAB binding, which is communicating with the LIVISI cloud-servers over the internet.

-This binding uses a direct communication with the Livisi SmartHome Controller (SHC).
-It does NOT need to communicate with the Livisi Backend-Servers.
+This binding uses a DIRECT communication with LIVISI SmartHome Controllers (SHC).
+It does NOT need to communicate with the LIVISI cloud-services and does NOT require an internet connection.

+On your SHC you need a minimum Software Version of 1.2.XX.XXX with activated "Local SmartHome".

 ## Supported things

 ### Bridge

-The Livisi SmartHome Controller (SHC) is the bridge, that provides the central communication with the devices.
+The LIVISI SmartHome Controller (SHC) is the bridge, that provides the central communication with the devices.
 Without the SHC, you cannot communicate with the devices.
 At this time, this binding supports only the SHC2 (with support for Bluetooth devices).